obliquid/jslardo/README.md

 ## yet implemented functionalities
   - internationalization:
     - via i18n
+  - sites management
+  - pages management
+  - divs management
+  - models management
+  - models fields management
+  - contents management
+    - with automatic views generation
+  - users management:
+    - users can register, and modify their profile
   - pagination:
     - defined as a middleware in express
-  - users management:
-    - users can register, and modify their profile

 ## installation
 see the wiki page for some more info. but, if you have node and npm already working, installing jslardo is as easy as